maanas-talwar/PyWash/README.md

  <img src = "https://github.com/TheGupta2012/CAOproject/blob/main/READMEdata/step1.JPG" width = 400px >

 - Save the file, conatining your assembly program, in the `assembler` folder or the same directory in which your assembler codes reside in.
-NOTE - all the file in the `assembler` directory need to be present in the same folder.
+NOTE - all the files in the `assembler` directory need to be present in the same folder.

    <img src = "https://github.com/TheGupta2012/CAOproject/blob/main/READMEdata/step2.JPG" width = 400px >